Mundford: Church

-St. Leonard's is the ancient parish church here.
+St Leonard's is the ancient Church of England parish church.
+It is a Grade II* listed building.
 The earliest parts of the church were built in 1220; the font is 14th century with a 17th-century cover.
-In the early 20th century, Captain F.J.O.
-Montagu of Lynford Hall commissioned Sir Ninian Comper to complete the front pews of the nave, the pulpit, reading desk, organ loft and case, reredos, chancel stalls and ceiling.
+In 1911–12, Captain F. J. O. Montagu of Lynford Hall commissioned Ninian Comper to complete the front pews of the nave, the pulpit, reading desk, organ loft and case, reredos, chancel stalls and ceiling.
 There is a good ring of six bells, all of which were cast by John Taylor & Co in 1945.
-The organ is a 3 manual instrument built by Harrison & Harrison of Durham in 1912.
+The organ is a three-manual instrument built by Harrison & Harrison of Durham in 1912.
 The tradition of this Church is moderate Catholic and vestments are worn.
 In the 16th century the Killingworth family were the patrons (see below).
 In 1845 Sir Richard Sutton was patron, and the vicar was the Rev. John Raven, B.A.

 Manors

 There were two recorded manors at Mundford (anciently Montfort after that family) both originally held of the Church.
 One was West Hall.
 On the 26 July 1561, Richard Killingworth (d.1586), as Lord of West Hall manor in the parish of Mundford, presented to the church there, of which he was Patron.
 His son & heir-apparent, John Killingworth (d.1617), presented in 1574, and Richard the father again on 16 August 1577.
 Giles Killingworth [John's son and heir-apparent] presented on 21 July 1608.
 Giles died seized of the manor etc., on 26 February 1634, leaving by his second wife Elizabeth, daughter of Samuel Hare in the City of London, a son and heir, James, then aged 15.
 Soon after this the manor was purchased by his cousin, Sir Giles Alington of Horseheath, Knt., (d.1638) and settled on James, his son by his second wife Dorothy, daughter of Michael Dalton.
-James died young after a fall from a horse, and the manor passed to his half-brother, William, 1st Lord Alington (1610-1648).
+James died young after a fall from a horse, and the manor passed to his half-brother, William, 1st Lord Alington (1610–1648).
 By 1845 Lord Berners possessed West Hall.
 The other was East Hall Manor, also purchased about 1630 by Sir Giles Alington but by 1845 most of the parish belonged to Sir Richard Sutton, Lord of East Hall.